 We seek to avoid traditions of men, especially of the religious or ritualistic variety (Mark 7:1-13).
 We define a religious tradition of men as either a belief or an outward behavior or practice that has no basis in Jesus' teachings and which men claim is something that God requires in order for us to be accepted by, or pleasing to, Him *.

-We are not looking for people to line up with every belief we hold, nor every minor detail of how a Family should manifest itself.
+We are not looking for people to line up with every belief we hold, nor every minor detail of how a Family should manifest itself, however, we are looking to attain the unity that the Master speaks of in John 17.
 We are looking for people who want to sincerely live their life according to Jesus' Words and teachings as Jesus himself gives them.
 We seek to concentrate on the plank in our own eye, understanding that we need to practice mercy in our judgments.
 If we all seek diligently to live this out, there will be very few conflicts.

 If a person wants to base their life on Jesus and his teachings, as those teachings are plainly given BY JESUS in the four gospels (NOT THE BIBLE), then we would have fellowship with that person.
 We are not looking for perfect people, for we are certainly not perfect! (although we desire to be and work towards that : )) We are looking for others who simply want to sincerely try to follow Jesus to the best of their ability as JESUS defines it with his own Words.